Table of Contents

 Even if your inventory is properly organised on appropriate shelves and your warehouse layout is neatly set up for ease of movement, organisation isn’t complete without proper labels and signage.

-Using a labelling system, your warehouse staff should be able to easily identify what specific zones are for and where certain items are stored.
+Using a warehouse labelling system, your staff should be able to easily identify what specific zones are for and where certain items are stored.
 Make sure to use big, bold fonts with appropriate graphics that people can understand.

 Proper signage will significantly improve your warehouse putaway process, as workers can more easily identify where to place certain SKUs.
 This speeds up the process, improves accuracy, and helps prevent unnecessary delays and bottlenecks in the fulfilment process.